mattyoung101/tamara/papers/proposal_draft/proposal_draft.typ

     [ Tamara MAY operate at any desired level of granularity - anywhere from RTL code level, to elaboration, to techmapping - but it SHALL operate on at least one level of granularity ], [ As long as the TMR is implemented correctly, it doesn't matter what level of granularity the algorithm uses.
-Each level of granularity has different tradeoffs which still require research at this stage. ],
+Each level of granularity has different trade-offs which still require research at this stage. ],

+    [ Tamara SHOULD compare coarse and fine grained TMR ], [ It would be interesting to see the area and reliability effects of applying TMR in at least two different ways.
+This is left as a SHOULD in case of serious time constraints. ],

     [ Tamara SHOULD be capable of handling large designs, up to and including picorv32, in reasonable amounts of time and memory ],